Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 ### Clarification Questions & Problem Statement

 Nowadays it's rare to see a candidate jump straight into the design.
 More often than not, many candidates feel the urge to ask a dozen questions because they've been told that jumping straight into the design in is a red flag.
-I think one should ask as many questions as needed to align on a clear, reasonable scope for 45 min.
+I think one should ask a handful of questions essential for aligning on a clear, reasonable scope for 45 min.
 Each question should either narrow the scope or clarify requirements.

 1. *Xiaohongshu has several feeds: Follow Feed, Explore Feed, and Nearby Feed.
 Should we focus on one or all of them?*
    - **Why ask**: A reasonable interviewer will pick one or let you choose.
 This spares you the pain of building 3 systems with very different candidates and optimization objectives.